SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/piece_types/creating_piece_types.md

 `packages\blueprints\src\common\definitions\objects.ts`

 Finally for the Sofie UI to render it as a stepped piece we need to return a piece with a step property on it's contents.

+This can be skipped if you don't need to show steps for your pieces.

 Here the step property has to be the type of `NoraContentSteps`.
 The content of your pieces could also differ based on your use-case.

 <img src={ParseGraphic} />